 There are important views along all of the roads in the Conservation Area, but the most outstanding views can be seen from the northern end of both Norfolk Road and Surrey Road towards the sea, taking in the open land on the other side of Eastern Esplanade.
-This area lies within the Cliftonville Cliff Top Conservation Area and the open nature of this area should be retained.
+This area lies within the proposed Cliftonville Cliff Top Conservation Area and the open nature of this area should be retained.
 As opportunities present themselves, the enhancement of this area with more planting and higher quality public open space would be welcomed.
 No further buildings should be allowed (unless relating to leisure activities and very carefully designed) and modern buildings, such as the Thanet Indoor Bowls Club, should be removed if possible.

-• The District Council will seek to protect and enhance important views within, into and out of the Conservation Area, particularly over the neighbouring Conservation Areas, through engagement in pre-application discussions and consideration and determination of planning applications within the area.
+• The District Council will help protect and enhance views within the Conservation Area, particularly over the neighbouring proposed Cliftonville Cliff Top Conservation Area.